ElektraInitiative/libelektra/doc/help/kdb-cmerge.md

 - `-s <name>`, `--strategy <name>`: which is used to specify a strategy to use in case of a conflict

-## Strategies

-The available strategies are:

-- `abort`: the merge will abort if any conflict happens and merge the 3 key sets together otherwise.
-- `our`: This option forces conflicting keys to be auto-resolved cleanly by favoring `our`.
-Changes from the other key sets that do not conflict with the `our` version are reflected in the merge result.
-This works like the recursive strategy with the `ours` option from git-merge.
-- `their`: This is the opposite of `our`.
-The merge will use the `their` version when a conflict happens.

-If no strategy is specified, the merge will default to the abort strategy.

 ## Return value

 0 on success.